 Davidson, NC 28035

 The Davidson in Madrid program launched in Spring 2014.
 It offers study at one of Spain's oldest and most prestigious universities, the Universidad Complutense, located in the heart of Madrid.
 There is ample opportunity for meeting and getting to know Spanish students as well as taking advantage of life in a cosmopolitan city.
 Rich in culture and history, students can visit world-class museums, the national library, and attend cultural and sporting events.

 Students enroll in four classes choosing among:

 Students live with host families in downtown Madrid and participate in local and extended excursions as part of the orientation program and throughout the semester.
 A residence hall option is currently being piloted.
-See Davidson in Madrid for more information and the application (Login Required).
-You can also find the program on Facebook.
+Students have the opportunity to teach English to people in Madrid either as paid tutors or volunteers in a school system.
+Ages of the students range from children to adults.

 Students live with host families and the four-hour morning academic classes are enriched by afternoon cultural activities and excursions.